 Rather than discouraging visitor engagement by requesting too much information, progressive profiling boosts lead generation by gathering user data over time.
 Ideally, this is accomplished through a series of less demanding touch-points that advance the lead through the sales funnel.
 An alternative to progressive profiling is autocompleting forms, which gives leads the freedom to update information as their situation changes, while also relieving them of the burden of filling out forms.

 How we start almost everything online?
 With a search for data.
-Whether with a well known search engine or on a social network, people want to get to the content they’re looking for ASAP.
+Whether with a well-known search engine or on a social network, people want to get to the content they’re looking for ASAP.
 And search delivers.
-A query is the term or keyword people enter into the search box.
+A query is a term or keyword people enter into the search box.
 So if you want prospects or customers to find what you have to offer that answers their challenge or need, you’ll have to get a lot of things right for them not to go wrong and miss your page link.

 This now ubiquitous term stands for “return on investment.”
 Today, it’s one of the most important metrics for any organization because it compares all investments made in marketing against the resulting conversions and outcome—including sales.
 The formula for calculating is: ROI = Net Profit / Cost of Investment x 100.
 The result is expressed as a percentage.